-"Hedged Classes" means a Class in respect of which the Investment Manager may employ techniques and instruments with a view to hedging against fluctuations between the Class Currency of the relevant Class and the Base Currency (and/or against the currency or currencies in which the assets of the relevant Sub-fund are, or are expected to be, denominated).
+"Hedged Classes" means a Class in respect of which the ACD employs techniques and instruments with a view to hedging against fluctuations between the Class Currency of the relevant Class and the Base Currency.

-"Home State" has the meaning given to it in the glossary of definitions to the FCA
+"Home State" has the meaning given to it in the glossary of definitions to the FCA Handbook.

-Handbook.